Safvet-beg Bašagić

-Dr. Safvet-beg Bašagić (6 May 1870 – 9 April 1934), also known by the pseudonym Mirza Safvet, was a Bosnian and Bosniak writer.
+Safvet-beg Bašagić (6 May 1870 – 9 April 1934), also known by the pseudonym Mirza Safvet, was a Bosnian Muslim writer.
 Described by historians as the "father of the Bosnian Renaissance", he was one of the most prominent poets of Bosnia and Herzegovina at the turn of the 20th century.
 Bašagić co-founded the political journal Behar and founded the cultural society Gajret.
 In 1910, he was elected president of the Bosnian council.
 He is also known for compiling over 700 biographies throughout his life.